 In 2008 Arts in McNairy was instrumental in having Highway 45 South from Interstate 40 to the Mississippi state line dubbed, Rockabilly Highway, touching off a number of musical heritage programs loosely termed the Rockabilly Highway Revival.
 Two world class public art installations in downtown Selmer, Tennessee pay homage to this incredible musical legacy.
 The iconic Rockabilly Highway Mural I & Rockabilly Highway Mural II are by Nashville artist Brian Tull, a McNairy County native.
 The murals inspired an annual music and heritage festival, The Rockabilly Highway Revival Festival, which celebrates the region's rockabilly heritage the second week in June in downtown Selmer.
 The annual McNairy County Music Hall of Fame inductions take place on the eve of the music festival and all members of the Hall of Fame are honored on a downtown walking trail known as the Trail of Music Legends.

 In 2015 Arts in McNairy purchased the Ellis Truett Jr. Collection of Tennessee music boxes.
 Truett was a lifelong student of music, a dulcimer builder, player, and collector, and an outspoken advocate for West Tennessee music heritage preservation.
 His collection of 7 box dulcimers, along with other instruments, and music box documentation are now part of the Arts in McNairy Cultural Collection at the McNairy County Historical Museum.
-It is the largest, and one of the most significant, collections of Tennessee Music Boxes in the world.
+Other music boxes have been discovered and added to the collection since acquisition of Truett's instruments.
+It is one of the largest, and most significant, collections of Tennessee music boxes in the world.
 The instruments are on rotating display at the museum and occasionally featured in other cultural exhibits in the area.

-The Jackson Area Plectral Society and Needles-n-Pins Quilters of Selmer were generous partners in acquisition of these Tennessee treasures.
+The Jackson Area Plectral Society and Needles-n-Pins Quilters of Selmer were generous partners in preservation of these Tennessee treasures.
 The instruments are available for scholarly research and inspection by request.
 Photos and detailed descriptions of the instruments may be viewed here.

-McNairy County is proud of its culinary heritage and some of the most mouthwatering whole hog barbecue, fried catfish with hushpuppies, and fried pies you will ever taste can be found on the tables of our local homes and restaurants.
+The Slug Burger McNairy County is proud of its culinary heritage and some of the most mouthwatering whole hog barbecue, fried catfish with hushpuppies, and fried pies you will ever taste can be found on the tables of our local homes and restaurants.
 But the one food experience most associated with McNairy County (especially Selmer) is the slug burger.
 Several local proprietors still serve this tasty little golden-brown burger that evolved during the depression era when small town diners in North Mississippi, Northwest Alabama, and Southwest Tennessee sought an economical way to serve more customers while stretching their scarce provisions of meat.
 Potato flour, soy grit, and other fillers were used to get more burgers per pound, thus giving birth to the slug burger.
 The name is reportedly derived from the cost of the economical lunch treat which originally cost only a nickel, otherwise known in local slang as a slug.
 This McNairy County food tradition has been prominently featured in an oral history project by the Southern Foodways Alliance.
 Interviews with local slug burger cooks, and more information on this unique food tradition can be viewed here.